Library of America: Research and scholarship

-LOA volumes are prepared and edited by recognized scholars on the subject.
 Efforts are made to correct errors and omissions in previous editions and create a definitive version of the material.
-Notes on the text are normally included and the source texts identified.

-For instance, the LOA text of Richard Wright's Native Son restored a number of passages that had been previously cut.
-The LOA commissioned a new translation of Alexis de Tocqueville's Democracy in America by Arthur Goldhammer for their edition of the text.
+For instance, under the guidance of Bercovitch, the LOA text of Richard Wright's Native Son restored a number of passages that had been previously cut to make the work more palatable to the Book-of-the-Month Club.
+The LOA also commissioned a new translation of Alexis de Tocqueville's Democracy in America by Arthur Goldhammer for their edition of the text.
+Library of America volumes of letters tend to be representative rather than exhaustive in terms of inclusion criteria.